meleu/tdd-ruby/hello-world.md

 Our constructor method is assigning the value passed as argument to the `@language` instance variable.

-Now let's run the test and check the output:
+Here's the test run output:

 ```
 # Running: